-Recording a symphonic orchestra is one of the most challenging and expensive things to do.
-So, how do you get around this as a bedroom producer?
+Recording a symphonic orchestra is extraordinarily challenging and expensive.
+So, how do you get around this hurdle as a bedroom producer?

-Instead, we will highlight the best FREE orchestral VST plugins and sample libraries, so you can use them in your DAW right now!
+Instead, I listed the best FREE orchestral VST plugins and sample libraries you can use immediately in your favorite DAW.

 BBC Symphony Orchestra Discover